Heba-A-Saleh/House-Price-Prediction-using-Machine-Learning/README.md

 ## Usage

 The project can be used to predict the sale price of residential homes in Ames, Iowa, by providing input data in CSV format.
 The input data should have the same features as the `train.csv` and `test.csv` files provided in the `data` folder.
-To make predictions, simply run the `predict.py` script in the `src` folder, passing the input CSV file as an argument.
-The script will output a CSV file containing the predicted sale prices.
+To make predictions, simply run the `Prediction.ipynb` script in juypter notebook processing the input CSV file as an argument.
+The script will calculate the confusion matrix, accuracy, precision, recall and f1 scores of the model

 ## Credits